bofm/sublime-a-file-icon/README.md

 - [Icomoon][icomoon]
 - [Octicons][octicons]

 Source icons are provided in SVG format (Sublime Text doesn't currently support it).
-We convert them to @1x, @2x and @3x PNG assets before each release via a custom `gulp` task.
+We convert them to @1x and @2x PNG assets before each release via a custom `gulp` task.

 Rasterized icons can be found in `icons` folder.